forge-fm/forge-documentation/forge-docs-book/src/getting-started/installation.md

 ### Installing from Racket's Package Servers

-For the standard package-server installation, after installing Racket, run `raco pkg install forge froglet` from your command line.
+For the standard package-server installation, after installing Racket, run `raco pkg install forge` from your command line.
 Alternatively, you can run Racket's IDE, DrRacket, and navigate to _File > Install Package_.
-Type `forge` as the package name and choose **Install**, then do the same for `froglet`
+Type `forge` as the package name and choose **Install**.

 If the package is already installed, you'll see an **Update** button instead of an **Install** button.